Skip to content

 First Steps#

-This guide walks you through the minimum setup to run your first AI request in OptScale AI: create an organization, connect a provider, assign allowed providers, add a guardrail, configure policies, connect MCP Servers, then use AI Chat or your application.
+This guide walks you through the minimum setup to run your first AI request in OptScale AI: create an organization, connect a provider, assign allowed providers, add a guardrail, configure policies, connect MCP Servers, then use Chat or your application.

 If you need background first, see Architecture Overview.
 For AIOps pages after LLM setup, see Model Training.